M-AminM/M-AminM/README.md

 - 👋 Hi, I’m AminM
-- 👀 I’m interested in java and python and web programming
+- 👀 I’m interested in java, python and web programming
 - 📫 How to reach me:

 <p align='center'>